edielam/Bioinformatics-Pipeline-Scripts/README.md

 4. Functional Analysis: Utilize `functional_analysis.py` to perform functional analysis, including gene prioritization, pathway enrichment, visualization of variants, and protein sequence generation.

-5. Protein Sequence Prediction and Visualization: The additional Python files `visualization_of_variants.py` and `protein_sequence_generation.py` have been included to take care of other specific tasks.
-Visualization for reporting findings.
-Sequence Prediction as a prior step to functional analysis.
+5. Visualization: Use `visualization_of_variants.py` for generating visuals to be included in your report.
 Refer to the individual scripts and their respective README files for detailed instructions on usage, inputs, and outputs.

 ## Scripts